What Is A Turnkey House? A Guide For Investors

 Secure Your Financing

 Unless you have cash on hand to buy the property, you’ll need to consider the best way to purchase your new investment.
 For many investors, that means shopping for a new mortgage with a lender.
 The loan you choose will depend largely on your current investment situation.
-For example, if you plan to finance multiple properties at once, you may have to budget for higher down payment requirements and interest rates.
+For example, if you plan to finance multiple properties at once, the loans available to you will have higher down payment requirements and interest rates than mortgages for your primary home.

 An added benefit to considering your financing options before you pick out a property is that you’ll have a much better idea of how much you can afford.
-Starting with a mortgage preapproval can help you focus on opportunities in your price range and help you make a more enticing offer to the seller.
+Starting with an initial mortgage approval can help you focus on opportunities in your price range and help you make a more enticing offer to the seller.

 The Bottom Line: Are Turnkey Properties Right For You?

 Ready to start searching for your first investment property?
-If you’re not sure where to look first, see what you can afford today, and learn how to navigate the mortgage process with help from Rocket Mortgage®️.
+If you’re not sure where to look first, apply online today and learn how to navigate the mortgage process with help from Rocket Mortgage®️.